She works one kilometer underground in the northest parts of Europe. Construction surveyor of Lapland iron mines – Zuzana Janovčíková.

 Swedish iron and Swedes

-„I know one area with really beautiful villas but without people and with a warning of danger and with a ban.
+„I know one area with really beautiful villas but without people and with a warning of danger and with a ban go there.
 The villas can be underground at any time because of activities in the mine.“

 Zuzana talked us that northerners are very trusting people. „My colleague laughed at me when I locked my car.
 She didn´t understand it.“ They also do not care about the lives of others.
 It is also reason why they don´t need curtains on the windows.
 And their English is really perfect.
 You can speak English also with old grandma.